DeeDee111SS/Customized-Obsidian-Theme/README.md

 # Customized-Obsidian-Theme

-Customized Obsidian Theme - theme Вorder for Obsidian app converted to suit user requests.
+Customized Obsidian Theme - the AnuPpuccin theme for Obsidian app converted to suit user requests.
+Code elements from the Border theme were used.